toybz/Introduction-To-Software-Development-Article/part3.md

  Intro To Mobile Application Development :

- Mobile applications:
+ **insert banner**

+*italic*This post is part 3 of the series Intro to software development, click here if you will like to read the part 1 *italic*

  Mobile applications are the applications that run on mobile phones and tablet.They required to be installed on mobile devices  before they can be used.

  Mobile apps have an advantage over web apps as they are able to access the device features like WIFI, Keyboard , Bluetooth etc.This gives developers more control and capabilities to add features using these access.
-There are approximately 10Billion mobile apps on the ios and playstore combine and many more  are still being developed as we speak.Mobile apps are dependent on the operating system to work, meaning a mobile apps will only run on the operating system it is built for.
+There are approximately 10Billion**check for correct value** mobile apps on the ios and playstore combine and many more  are still being developed as of this moment.Mobile apps are dependent on the operating system to work, meaning a mobile app will only run on the operating system it is built for.

 What is an operating System:
- An operating system is  the low-level software that supports a computer's basic functions, such as scheduling tasks and controlling peripherals.
+ An operating system is  the low-level software that supports a computer's basic functions, such as delicating  tasks and controlling the device hardware.
  It is also the link between the apps and the hardware and device features.
  If an app wants to open the camera, it will request  for the camera to be opened using the code provided by the os, the os will accept this request and enable the camera hardware.
  A mobile operating system is the OS running on a mobile device.
-Majorly there are two mobile os: Android by Google and IOS by apple.
+There are quitea few mobile os, with Android by Google and IOS by apple being the most popular.

 How to get started with mobile app developemnet:

-Developing mobile apps is quite different from developing web apps because mobile apps depends on the operating system of the host device to work therefore  the development tools and langauge used is developing for android is different from that used for ios.Android apps are developed with the Java or Kotlin programming language, while IOS apps are developed uisng Swift(Recommend) or Objective C(Old).
+Developing mobile apps is quite different from developing web apps because mobile apps depends on the operating system of the host device to work therefore  the development tools and langauge used in developing for android is different from that used for ios.Android apps are developed with the Java or Kotlin programming language, while IOS apps are developed uisng Swift(Recommended) or Objective C.
-This means to publish a particular  app on the andrid playstore or apple appstore, you need to develop the app on both platforms.This development method is refered to as Native application development.
+This means to publish a particular  app on the andrid playstore or apple appstore, you need to develop the app for  both platforms.This development method is refered to as Native application development.
-Due to this rigidity, framworks  have been built to enable using on codebase to create apps for both os as agaianst writing different codes for them.
+Due to this rigidity, framworks  have been built to enable using one codebase to create apps for both os as agaianst writing different codes for them.
 This developmment method is refered to as Hybrid development method.

 Hybrid Vs Native Mobile applications: